zoisite-rb/zoisite-rb/guides/source/active_storage_overview.md

 end
 ```

-or if you are using Rails 6.0+, you can run a model generator command like this:
+or if you are using Zoisite 6.0+, you can run a model generator command like this:

 ```bash
 $ bin/rails generate model User avatar:attachment